 How Dermal Fillers Work

 The body’s natural ability to maintain the smooth, taut, plump appearance of youth diminishes over time.
-Dermal fillers are injected just under the skin, removing wrinkles and lines, and returning the patient’s skin to a more youthful state.
+Your dentist in Fort Lauderdale injects dermal fillers just under the skin, removing wrinkles and lines, and returning the skin to a more youthful state.
 They add volume to the face (specifically the lips), reduce the lines that run from each side of the nose to the corners of the mouth (marionette lines), and reduce the appearance of gummy smiles.

 How Botox Works